FrankDocu/Lichess-Development-Onboarding/Defenses-against-Cross-Site-Request-Forgery.md

 This allows `/api/` to safely be whitelisted for CORS from all origins.
 When authentication is required, OAuth can be used instead.

-# Websockets
+# WebSockets

-WebSockets are special, because they are iniated with a safe request, and browsers allow creating WebSockets across origins.
+WebSockets are special, because they are iniated with a safe request, despite often being used to change server side state.
+Browsers allow creating WebSockets across origins, even in absence of CORS.

 > **Rule 4:** WebSockets from untrusted origins must be treated as unauthenticated/anonymous.